dhmay/jamstats/README.md

 * Visualize points per jam, lead, mean net points, calloffs, time to initial pass, penalties and lots more
 * Read in JSON files from completed games or connect to a running scoreboard
 * Save plots as PDF files, or start a webserver that anyone on the network can browse to
+* Executables provided for both Windows and Mac
 * On **Windows**, build PDFs with **drag-and-drop**
     * On Mac, Linux or Windows, lots of other options on the command line
 * Supports both v5.x and v4.x scoreboard versions